taj0207/AIal/README.md

 - `ChatStream` yields a stream of partial messages comparable to `/v1/chat.stream`.

 ### JavaScript quick start
-Run the local daemon (for example with Docker) and execute the sample script in `examples/chat-sync.mjs`.
+Install dependencies with `npm install`, run the local daemon (for example with Docker), and execute the sample script in `examples/chat-sync.mjs`.
 The script uses Node.js' built-in `fetch`, so Node 18+ is recommended.

 ```bash
 # ensure the daemon is running locally on http://localhost:4000